Ever been to a better place than witnessing the iconic Taj Mahal…..

 As we walked ahead, I continued to record and snap more pictures.
 As the tour guide told us some quick facts and history of how the Taj Mahal was built.
 A funny thing, which I saw and noticed was when people outside the Indian origin visited.
 The people there would start to crowd them and take selfies as they had never seen anyone like them before.

-- Taj Mahal was built as the final resting place for Mumtaz Mahal, the third wife of Mughal emperor Shah Jahan.
+- Taj Mahal was built as the final resting place for Mumtaz Mahal, the third wife of Mughal Emperor Shah Jahan.

-- It took roughly up to 20 years to build this stunning building starting 1632 and ending in 1653
+- It took roughly up to 20 years to build this stunning building starting in 1632 and ending in 1653

 - The whole structure is made of white marble